agster27/unpackerr.github.io/docs/install/configuration.md

 `0` = all, `1` = queued, `2` = extracting, `3` = extract failed, `4` = extracted,
 `5` = imported, `6` = deleting, `7` = delete failed, `8` = deleted, `9` = nothing extracted

-The extracted nothing event (9) only fires for the folder watcher, not starr apps.
+The 'nothing extracted' event (9) only fires for the folder watcher, not starr apps.